Income Limits

 State California Department of Housing and Community Development (HCD)

-State and Federal Income, Rent, and Loan/Value Limits: Income limits, rents, and loan-to-value limits are determined according to each development’s financing and the rules that pertain to that financing.
-Each of these three sections identifies which limit determination to use under which program.
-Check with your program contact if you are unsure which limit applies.
+California HCD releases income limits each year accessible at State and Federal Income, Rent, and Loan/Value Limits: Income limits, rents, and loan-to-value limits are determined according to each development’s financing and the rules that pertain to that financing.